30 weeks pregnant: getting to know your baby

 Week by week guide

 At a glance

 Pat or rub your tummy… you may receive a little reply

 Keep Vitamin C on the menu to improve your iron absorption

 Worried about using your phone?
 There’s no solid evidence to say it’s harmful

 Now’s a good time to review your maternity leave plans with your employer

-Baby's development at 30 weeks
+Baby's development at 30 weeks pregnant

 This is also a great time to review your maternity leave plans.
 According to the Citizens Advice Bureau, you can choose to start your leave at any time during or after week 29 of your pregnancy.
 However, your leave will start automatically if you're off work for any reason to do with your pregnancy from the 37th week.
-Remember to discuss your plans with your employer as the terms can vary.
+Remember to discuss your plans with your employer as terms can vary.